 Considering the opposite of each are common symptoms of anxiety, it’s easy to see how serotonin affects your mental illness.
 After all, when you aren’t practicing self-care or taking medication for your anxiety, your mood is off, you feel unconfident, you’re more pessimistic, you have no desire for social engagements and you may even start emotional eating.
 So, if you can relate to any of these symptoms, it’s time to increase serotonin levels naturally.

-7 Ways to Increase Serotonin Levels Naturally
+7 Ways to Boost Serotonin Levels Naturally

 There are many ways you can boost serotonin levels naturally – all of which take nothing more than a little time, dedication, and commitment.
 Here are some of our favourites!